ScilifelabDataCentre/pathogens-portal/content/english/data_code_reuse/_index.md

 <div class="container mt-2 share-new-data">
 <h4><a style="color:white">What can you win?</h4>

-- Free hosting or storage for one year.
+- Free hosting for one year.

 - A feature on the COVID-19 Data Portal (e.g. a Data Highlight or page with visualisations).